AlenaKozhukar/AlenaKozhukar/README.md

 - 👋 Hi, I’m @AlenaKozhukar
 - 👀 I’m interested in psychology, self-development and the world around us
 - 🌱 I’m currently learning in GeekBrains school
-- 💞️ I’m looking to collaborate on state structures for the development of society

 <!---